dvcoders/16sp-intro-db/intro-db.md

 # Database design - Relationships

-- One-to-many.
+- One-to-many, aka arrays.
 Example: a teacher has many classes, but a class only has one teacher.
 Can't create a column of type array, so need to create a new table.

     ![one-to-many](./images/one-to-many.png)